sri-wierdo/odin-recipes/README.md

 this is a toy site where i was tryiing to practice the HTML skills I recently learned through the Odin prject....
-It's not gonna be a beautiful website coz at this moment, I don't know any CSS so there won't be any styling. you it's gonna be a brutal website.. if you know what i mean.
+It's not gonna be a beautiful website coz at this moment, I don't know any CSS so there won't be any styling. you know it's gonna be a brutal website.. if you know what i mean.